jkaewprateep/fakes_evidence_scenarios/README.md

 🐑💬 ➰ Somebody has been stolen my money from me with this scenario and 🥺💬 I had the same scenario, it is simpler and the bank manager tracked the theifs by bank's security cameras.
 This is initiate story I am working in the Financial banking business  ```🥺💬 Thank you manager 👤 🐾🐾🐱💬 I am extra ordinary, my skills is known about the process exceptions not strong hammers but we fight criminals.``` </br>
 👧💬 🎈 Everybody can have story and ```skills comes from practice```, ```study and listen, understand``` and ```inheritances``` and ```transition``` by will as in laws, police how the potential came from ️⁉️ 👮‍♂️👮‍♀️💬💬 ```By Initially you had from family```, ```your study in school```, ```experience and relationship```, ```management to have``` and ```transition```.
 The transition is hard but applying this rule must be ```experts and can prove the potential with efficiency from the process and working as procedure```. </br>

-🐐💬 In some cases, mistake action applies to the policy controls machine but it does not fully apply the role of the auto-machine perform or work responsibilities, a common role applied for the identity of the action response for the judgment and security insurance claims.
-Sometimes it is difficult to prove that the action to the mistakes is from a user whose own identity or someone in consideration perform by plan and scenario. </br>

 <p align="center" width="100%">
     <img width="40%" src="https://github.com/jkaewprateep/fakes_evidence_scenarios/blob/main/ATM%20scenarios.png"> </br>
     <b> Confirmation messages </b>